Wren Building: First building

 Though initially intended to be completed as a quadrangle, only the eastern wing (the building's front) and the northern wing (containing the great hall) were completed when funds ran out in 1699.
 At the time of its construction, the College Building was the largest building in the Chesapeake Colonies.
 If its initial design had been completed, it would have also been British America's first quadrangular building.
 The college's grammar school students, who were at least twelve years old, had been instructed in a small building since 1694.
 College Building sufficiently complete to be occupied by students and instructors in 1699, though work may have continued for up to two years.
 In 1700, students began classes in a white-walled room in the College Building under schoolmaster Mungo Inglis.

 Six weeks before Nicholson arrived as Virginia's governor, the colony's statehouse at Jamestown burned.
 Nicholson and Blair seized upon the opportunity to have the colony's capital removed to Middle Plantation and arranged for a May Day celebration held in 1699 at the College Building.
 On its steps, orations were given by five of the grammar school students.
-These orations communicated the benefits of Middle Plantation being made Virginia's new capital.
+The event's five orations communicated the benefits of Middle Plantation being made Virginia's new capital.
 Nicholson and Blair succeeded, with the colonial government approving the construction of a new statehouse in Middle Plantation, which they reestablished as the city of Williamsburg.
 The College Building would host both the government and the college until the new Capitol was ready.
 The Governor's Council sat in the College Building first on October 17, 1700, and the House of Burgesses sat there first on December 5.
 With this arrangement leaving the building crowded, work began the same year on a lobby for the hall's western end.